top of page

 • Hardware-aware design is crucial for kiosks.

-• Usability testing reveals regional behaviors.
+• Usability testing reveals regional behaviours.

 • Accessibility is vital, considering environment.